Sons of Samoa

 Sons of Samoa is a Crips-affiliated street gang based in Long Beach, California, United States.
-Its membership mainly consists of Samoan Americans with other Pacific island members.
+Its membership mainly consists of Samoan Americans with other Pacific Islander members.

 History

 The Sons of Samoa gang is a faction of the Crips gang based in west Long Beach, California.

 In 1985, the Sons of Samoa gang had about 200 members scattered throughout Long Beach, many of whom were Samoan immigrants or first-generation Samoans.

 In the late 1980s, it was the focus of a Long Beach Police Department sweep after gang members had attacked two police officers.
 Around the same time, they were in a gang war with a gang from Garden Grove.

 In 2015, an investigation led to new charges and the arrest of a Sons of Samoa member for a murder in 1996.

 Three SOS members were arrested on March 16, 2021, for the February 9 fatal shooting of a man during late hours on the street near a church in San Jose, California.
 The victim was not known to have had any connection with the suspects.